hacktoon/nami/README.md

 ### BlockLayer
 - Calculate 3x3 surface code map to distribute % of erosion
-- Start fill from block shore points
+- Start fill from river and block shore points

 ### BasinLayer